In collaboration with Cheikh Sene, Usmane Toure, Talla Kebe, Ablaye Diagne, Magatte Wade, Aliuo Mbaaye, Mbaye Fall, Ablaye Miang.

 I do not move any further than the ‘square’ in my five visits to the camp.
 Any step further would feel as a form of voyeurism or intrusion into their private living spaces.
 Twice a group of people working for NGO’s arrive to do some statistics or research and I am alarmed to see them march into and through the camp looking left and right as if examining specimens, checking things out as if on a touristic site.
 There is for sure a different sense of living to be perceived and encountered but not with the surveilling eye.
 Because what the eye could see has already long been imprinted on its retina.
 Injustice does not need a second image or another visit to be verified.

+Recycled material and recycled geographies, yet restored histories of injustice are at the foundation of these structures and their stories.
+Fragments of wood held together to contain fragments of lives.
+Vulnerability overlapped with care.
+The care with which they keep gathering their lives and bodies on that terrain of a deserted cement factory between endless fields of olive yards.
 Some men tell about stacked objects and furniture in their single room cottage, things that they have brought with them when they moved into the camp.
 Yes, many have moved here from rental apartments and from other parts of Italy in order to send the sum of rent to their families back home instead, and they also sought a sense of community in the camp.
 Many of them have Italian residence permits but what nobody has are fair working contracts and conditions.

 (Italian, Wolof and English are the languages we communicated in.
 All the men spoke to me in Italian.)

+As I stand there/here in the shade of this half roof and the shadows of my conflicting emotions, Cheikh goes around inviting the people to gather in the little ‘square’ to meet us.
 ‘Please take a seat’, they keep welcoming me.
 I am struggling with my feeling of disgust at the condition of the seats on the one hand, mainly worried about the health of my child, and the feeling of shame at this emotion on the other hand.
 After I shake hands with the ten men that have gathered to meet us, this feeling does not go away but gets accompanied by a strong sense of being welcome, warmth and trust.
 I introduce myself as a mother, a partner, a migrant yet a European citizen, an artist, a consumer and a dreamer.
 I am here to start a relationship with the persons that provide me with the food I eat, persons with whom I am interconnected yet from whom I am disconnected, you, I add.
 And I want to propose re-writing the latest Sanatoria law, issued as a response to the pandemic, which proposes making your work as ‘braccianti’ in the land ‘legal’ for the coming six months.
+I imagine us eating this law together as a form of engaging in a relationship.
+To put it on our different tongues, to invite our bodies to transform it, to claim it and re-write it.
+I want to expand it, write through and in spite of it our abundant presences, stories and knowledge.
+I am aware of the differences in the economical positions that we occupy, the power structures we benefit from or are subjected to, and the power of an artistic identity/practice.
+Thus, I am open to dropping this proposal and to follow your proposals and that what will emerge as we start working together, I add.

 Our relationship is a work relationship as a starting point, I explain to them.
 I do not expect you to spend time, effort and share your knowledge for free.
 Your working time will be paid from a European Solidarity Fund through a cultural organization, Studio Rizoma.
 And who would be better suited than the EU and the art market to pay migrants some of their debts.
 As a product, I imagine writing a text reflecting on our encounter.
+Eight people agree on the terms of meeting four times for few hours each time, and on trying to engage with my proposal.
+The first ‘working session’ is scheduled a week from today.
+I inform them that there is a budget of one thousand euros, and we agree on spending it like this: 8 people 4 meetings of half a day 40 euro fee per day Total: 640 euros fees Food for 2 meals for 20 people, and gasoline from Palermo to Campobello di Mazara= 360 euros Total: 1000 euros.

+How much choice does someone in financial need, and during the pandemic have in participating or not in my proposal?
+How fair is this proposal?
 I experience it as problematic on the ground because it creates conflict in the community.
 The work the team and I are doing together is not ‘visible’ as work to others, and some people who are hanging around us feel entitled to receive money as well.
 Some see it as financial help and do not understand why some people get it and others not.
 One person follows us to the car as we are leaving after the first session, saying that he also has a torture story from his time in Libya to share if I would want to interview him.

 How can such exchange be done with more care?